lightwolf/HydraNSI/README.md

 https://gitlab.com/3DelightOpenSource/HydraNSI/wikis/Videos

 ## Building
-> This code was tested with Pixar USD version 0.8.5a and 3Delight NSI v13.4.11
+> This code was tested with Pixar USD version 0.8.5a.
+> The minimum 3Delight NSI version needed is **v13.4.15**.

 Once  you are able to build Pixar USD, building HydraNSI is very easy:

 1. Add the hdNSI folder to your USD distribution, the injection point being: